j-ro/BusTrackDC-old/README.md

-An iOS app to find out when your bus, Circulator, or train is coming to a stop near you, using WMATA and NextBus prediction data.
+An app for iOS and Android to find out when your bus, Circulator, or train is coming to a stop near you, using WMATA and NextBus prediction data.

 Built using: